Are you thinking about going on an exchange?

-The second payment is made after your exchange when you have completed:
+The second payment is made after the end of your exchange when you have completed:

 - Evaluation.
-This is generated by the EU Commission database and comes from the address "Replies Will Be Disregarded".
-It is automatically sent to you when the end date of your exchange semester (according to your Certificate of Arrival) has passed.
+This is generated by the EU Commission database and is automatically sent to you when the end date of your exchange semester has passed.

 - Certificate of Departure (CoD).
-Also this certificate you should get signed by your host university when your exchange is completed.
+This certificate should be signed by your host university when your exchange is completed.
 It confirms your exact end date.

 Size of scholarship

-The scholarship is calculated based on nationally set daily rate for your host country.
-The daily rates you can see in the table below.
-The days are calculated based on your Certificate of Arrival, and a Certificate of Departure, which confirms the start and end dates.
+The scholarship is calculated based on nationally set rates for your host country.
+You can see the rates in the table below.
+The days are calculated based on the dates you provide in your grant Agreement and your Certificate of Departure.

 Students with Disabilities